tremberic/Webinar_2025_08_ai-agents-snowflakev3/ARCHITECTURE.md

 -   This page displays a list of all customers from the `CUSTOMERS_WEBINAR_202508` table.
 -   It iterates through the customer addresses, uses the **HERE API** to geocode them, and then displays all customer locations on a map.
+-    Customers list page currently only uses the HERE API for geocoding customer addresses; it does not call Precisely for enrichment (potential enhancement).

 ### New requests